Janis Joplin: September–October 1970

 Joplin's manager Albert Grossman and his assistant/publicist Friedman had staged an intervention with Joplin the previous winter while Joplin was in New York.
 Grossman and Friedman knew during Joplin's lifetime that her friend Caserta, whom Friedman had met during the New York sessions for Cheap Thrills and on later occasions, used heroin.
 In September 1970, Friedman assumed Caserta had been out of Joplin's life for a while.
-Neither Friedman nor Grossman visited California.
+Both Friedman and Grossman lived in New York, and did not visit California during this time frame.
 When Joplin was not at Sunset Sound Recorders, she liked to drive her Porsche over the speed limit "on the winding part of Sunset Blvd.", according to a statement made by her attorney Robert Gordon in 1995 at the Rock and Roll Hall of Fame induction ceremony.
 Friedman wrote that the only Full Tilt Boogie member who rode as her passenger, Ken Pearson, often hesitated to join her, though he did on the night she died.
 He was not interested in using hard drugs.
 On September 26, 1970, Joplin recorded vocals for "Half Moon" and "Cry Baby".
 The session ended with Joplin, organist Ken Pearson, and drummer Clark Pierson making a special one-minute recording as a birthday gift to John Lennon with the Dale Evans composition "Happy Trails" as part of the greeting.

 On October 1, 1970, Joplin completed her last recording, "Mercedes Benz", which was recorded in a single take.
 On Saturday, October 3, Joplin visited Sunset Sound Recorders to listen to the instrumental track for Nick Gravenites's song "Buried Alive in the Blues", which the band had recorded earlier that day.
 She and Paul Rothchild agreed she would record the vocal the following day.
 Sometime on Saturday, she learned that her boyfriend Seth Morgan had met other women at a Marin County, California, restaurant, and invited them to her home.
 People at Sunset Sound Recorders overheard Joplin expressing anger about Morgan's actions, as well as joy about the progress of the sessions.
-Joplin and Ken Pearson later left the studio together and she drove him in her Porsche to the West Hollywood venue called Barney's Beanery where they met Bennett Glotzer, a business partner of Joplin's manager Albert Grossman.
+Joplin and Ken Pearson later left the studio together and she drove him in her Porsche to the West Hollywood venue called Barney's Beanery, where they met Bennett Glotzer, a business partner of Joplin's manager Albert Grossman.
 After midnight, she drove Ken Pearson and a male fan from Barney's Beanery to the Landmark Motor Hotel.
 During the ride, the fan repeatedly asked her about her singing style, and "she mostly ignored him," as Pearson told Myra Friedman.
 After arriving at the Landmark, where she and Pearson were staying in separate rooms, they prepared to part in the lobby of the Landmark, when she expressed a fear, possibly in jest, that he and the other Full Tilt Boogie musicians might decide to stop making music with her.
 Then they separated and went to their rooms.